cerbos/cerbos/CONTRIBUTING.md

 Cerbos is developed using the [Go programming language](https://golang.org).
 Check the `go` directive in the `go.mod` file to find out the minimum version of Go required.

-The `Makefile` automatically installs required build tools using the versions defined in `tools/go.mod`.
-Run `make clean-tools` to clear the cache and force the installation of new versions.

-Useful `make` targets:
+[Just](https://just.systems/man/en/chapter_4.html) (a better alternative to `make`) is used as the build scripting system and needs to be installed on the system.
+Other required build tools are automatically downloaded on demand using the versions defined in `tools/go.mod`.

+Run `just` to list all available build targets.
+Some of the frequently used targets are:

+- `just tests`: Run all tests.
-- `make build`: Compile, test and build the Cerbos binaries and container.
+- `just build`: Compile, test and build the Cerbos binaries and container.
 Binaries will be output to the `dist` directory.
 The container name would be `ghcr.io/cerbos/cerbos:<VERSION>-prerelease`.
-- `make pre-commit`: Run tests, lint, and generate code and documentation.
+- `just pre-commit`: Run tests, lint, and generate code and documentation.
 Run this before submitting a PR to make sure your code is ready to submit.
-- `make dev-server`: Start a Cerbos server
+- `just dev-server`: Start a Cerbos server.
+Alternatively, use `just cerbos [ARGS]` or `just cerbosctl [ARGS]` to launch Cerbos or Cerbosctl from source.
-- `make docs`: Generate docs and preview in browser.
+- `just docs`: Generate docs and preview in browser.

 Getting Help